idptools/metapredict/README.md

 ## Using metapredict from the command-line:

 ### Predicting Disorder
-The ``predict-disorder`` command from the command line takes a .fasta file as input and returns a .csv file containing rows where the first cell in the row is the fasta header and all subsequent cells in that row are predicted consensus disorder values for each residue in the amino acid sequence associated with the fasta header.
+The ``metapredict-predict-disorder`` command from the command line takes a .fasta file as input and returns a .csv file containing rows where the first cell in the row is the fasta header and all subsequent cells in that row are predicted consensus disorder values for each residue in the amino acid sequence associated with the fasta header.

-	$ predict-disorder <Path to .fasta file> <Path where to save the output> <Output file name>
+	$ metapredict-predict-disorder <Path to .fasta file> <Path where to save the output> <Output file name>

 This will save a .csv file to the location specified by *Path where to save the output*.
 The name specified in *Output file name* will be the name of the output file followed by .csv.
 The .csv extension is automatically added to the output file name.

 **Example**

-	$ predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderPredictions/ myCoolPredictions
+	$ metapredict-predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderPredictions/ myCoolPredictions

 **Additional Usage**